ShawnJHL/Go/README.md

 ---
 A NESTED FUNCTION THAT REFERENCES VARIABLES FROM OUTSIDE AND IS BEING RETURNED (EX. sum)

-A FUNCTION CLOSURE IS USED WHEN
+A FUNCTION CLOSURE IS USED WHEN:

 A STATE/ENVIRONMENT MUST BE REMEMBERED (EX. sum)